Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 			<td><strong><code>ITranslationJobContext</code></strong></td>
 			<td>
 				<p>
 					Provides contextual information regarding the current project.
-Items can be stored in the context and will be available further down the send execution.
+Items can be stored in the context and are during the send execution.
 				</p>
 			</td>
 		</tr>